Dave-team/Knowledge-base/Mental Models.md

 A cascading failure is a process in a system of interconnected parts in which the failure of one or few parts can trigger the failure of other parts and so on.

+Garbage in, garbage out.
+Give a system bad input and will return bad output

+Refactoring is the process of changing a system to improve efficiency without changing the output of the system.
+Refactoring starts by Deconstructing a process or system, then looking for Patterns.
+What are the critical processes that absolutely must be done right in order to achieve the desired objective?
+Do those processes have to be completed in a certain order?
+What are the current Constraints?
+What appears to be particularly important?
+Collect as much information about how the system works as you can, then sit with it for a while.

+The paradox of automation: the more automated a system, the more important it is for humans to have an eye out and intervene when necessary

+The irony of automation: the more automated a system, the less people have to do and the less attention the will have

 ## Business
 Minimum Viable Product — A product with just enough features to gather validated learning about the product and its continued development.